GuySie/ha-meural/README.md

 **Integration for Meural Canvas digital art frame in Home Assistant**

 The [NETGEAR Meural Canvas](https://www.netgear.com/home/digital-art-canvas/) is a digital art frame with both a local interface and a cloud API.

 [Home Assistant](https://www.home-assistant.io/) is an open source home automation package that puts local control and privacy first.

 This integration leverages Meural's API and local interface to control the Meural Canvas as a media player in Home Assistant.

 ![Meural Canvas in Media Control card](https://raw.githubusercontent.com/GuySie/ha-meural/master/images/mediacontrolcard.png)

 ## Installation
 ### HACS Install
-Go to HACS (Community).
-Select *Integrations* and click *+ Explore & Download Repositories* in the bottom right to add a new integration repository.
+Go to the HACS interface.
 Search for `HA-meural` to find this repository, select it and install.

 Restart Home Assistant after installation.